alshedivat/al-folio/_pages/teaching.md

 <h3> Mentorship Experience </h3>

-- Project manager for a [Data+](https://bigdata.duke.edu/data) project exploring the relationship between mental health and the justice system in Durham County, North Carolina; supervised by [Maria Tackett](https://maria-tackett.netlify.app/) and [Nicole Schramm-Sapyta](https://scholars.duke.edu/person/nicole.schrammsapyta).
+- Project manager for a [Data+](https://bigdata.duke.edu/data) project exploring the relationship between mental health and the justice system in Durham County, North Carolina; with by [Maria Tackett](https://maria-tackett.netlify.app/) and [Nicole Schramm-Sapyta](https://scholars.duke.edu/person/nicole.schrammsapyta).
 (Summer 2022 at Duke)
 - Mentored a senior undergraduate student on her independent study researching Bayesian modeling of febrile death adjudication; with [Amy Herring](https://scholars.duke.edu/person/Amy.Herring).
 (Spring 2022 at Duke)
 - Mentored a group of 5 undergraduates new to statistical research at the Undergraduate Research in Statistical Sciene Workshop.
 (May 2021 at Duke)